 No less than the furtherance of the American way of life depends upon this question of copyright!
 In this sense, lack of copyright oversight is like a reverse tariff, making foreign goods cheaper than domestic.
 And when those goods are the intellectual stimulation of a generation — well, just think of the children!

 But is it a valid argument?
 Are authors so valuable to a national character that they are owed a living by society?
-More on this…TOMORROW.
+More on this…IN THE FUTURE.